Parbhu Nana

 Parbhu Govan Nana (born 17 August 1933, date of death unknown) was an East African cricketer.
 He was a Zambian of Indian origin.

 Nana played three One day Internationals in the 1975 World Cup.
+Aleft-handed batsman, he was "one of the best left-arm spinners in East and Central Africa".

 He died sometime between 2009, when he visited New Zealand, and 2019, when it was reported that he had died "some years ago".